 Deciding between the iPhone SE and iPhone XR comes down to a few key factors.
 If you prefer a smaller phone and the lowest possible price for a new iPhone, the iPhone SE is the best phone for you.
 Plus, even though the iPhone SE costs $100 less than the iPhone XR, the former offers more speed and better cameras, thanks to the A13 Bionic chip.

 |Battery life and charging (15)||10||13|

-The iPhone XR loses this face-off by just 1 points, but it could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
-It also offers longer battery life than the new iPhone SE and less bezels.
+The iPhone XR loses this face-off by just 1 point, but it could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
+It also offers longer battery life than the new iPhone SE and slimmer bezels.